philipwalton/blog/articles/2016-06-22-learning-how-to-set-up-automated-cross-browser-javascript-unit-testing.md

 This is a problem if you're serving your tests on `localhost`.

-Most of posts online (including the Sauce Labs documentation) will suggest using [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect) to workaround this problem, but I would strongly suggesting *not* doing that, unless you have a very good reason.
+Most of posts online (including the Sauce Labs documentation) will suggest using [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect) to workaround this problem, but I would strongly recommend not doing that, unless you have a specific reason to do so.

-Recall the third and fourth item from my original list of requirements:
+Recall the third and fourth items from my original list of requirements:

 * I need all the dependencies required to run my tests to be installable via `npm`, so anyone checking out my code could run them by simply typing `npm install && npm test`.
-* I need the process for running the tests on a CI machine to be the same process as running them from my machine.
+* I need the process for running the tests on a CI machine to be the same process as running them from my development machine.
 That way I can debug failures without having to check in new changes.

-Using Sauce Connect significantly complicates both of these requirements.
-In addition, the process for using Sauce Connect on Travis CI is different from using it on my local machine (via their Sauce Connect plugin), and if you're using their plugin, I couldn't get it to run on pull requests, which failed my final requirement:
+The recommended way of using Sauce Connect on Travis CI is to use Travis's Sauce Connect plugin, but doing that violates both of my above requirements.

+In addition, I couldn’t get Sauce Connect it to work when an external contributor submitted a pull request to my repo, which failed my final requirement:

 * I need all the tests to run automatically anytime I (or anyone else) commits changes or makes a pull request.

-While it probably is technically possible to run Sauce Connect in a way that meets all my requirements, it certainly wasn't easy to figure out.
-Furthermore, I see no obvious benefits to using Sauce Connect over open-source alternatives like `ngrok`.
+While I'm sure it's technically possible to run Sauce Connect in a way that meets all my requirements, it certainly wasn’t easy to figure out.

+Luckily, I didn't need to because about half way through trying I realized there's a tool I already use that's much better suited for this purpose: [ngrok](https://ngrok.com/).

 #### ngrok

 [ngrok](https://ngrok.com/) is a tool for creating secure tunnels to localhost.
 If you do any development or manual testing on a VM, you've probably already heard of ngrok, and if you haven't, you should definitely check it out.
 It's an extremely useful tool.

-Installing ngrok on your matching is a simple as downloading the binary and adding it to your path; though, if you're going to be using ngrok in Node, you may as well install it via npm.
+Installing ngrok on your matching is as simple as downloading the binary and adding it to your path; though, if you're going to be using ngrok in Node, you may as well install it via npm.

 ```
 npm install ngrok
 ```

-And you can programmatically start it from a Node program with the following code (see the [documentation](#) for the complete API details):
+You can programmatically start it from a Node program with the following code (see the [documentation](#) for the complete API details):

 ```javascript
 const ngrok = require('ngrok');